FlowSteer: Towards Agents Designing Agentic Workflows via Reinforced Progressive Canvas Editing: Methodology:

+We instantiate the above paradigm by training $\pi_\theta$ via \emph{progressive canvas editing}: an interaction loop where the agent commits one atomic edit per turn and the canvas returns execution feedback that conditions the next edit, following the prompt template in Table~\ref{tab:prompt}.

-\textbf{Modeling the Step-wise Orchestration Policy.} Each turn submits one atomic editing action, decomposing long-horizon planning into checkable and repairable local decisions.
-At each step $t$, \director{} outputs reflection $a_t^{\mathrm{think}}$ and editing action $a_t$, modeled as a hierarchical policy conditioned on history $H_{t-1}$:
+\textbf{Progressive Graph Construction.} Each turn submits one atomic editing action, decomposing long-horizon design into checkable and repairable local decisions.
+Starting from the empty initial graph $\mathcal{G}_0 = (\emptyset, \emptyset, \emptyset)$, after $T$ atomic edits the workflow is the cumulative composition